 Access to education for all ages is vital to the success of our region.
 This means creating a foundation of learning at an early age and encouraging the opportunity to learn throughout adulthood.

 By networking with our local colleges and high schools, we can nurture G.E.D. and E.S.L. completion, the development of trade skills and continuing education throughout our lives.
 Community members will gain more options for employment and opportunities for growth.
-Education has proven time and time again that it is the best way to lift people out of poverty and to a better life. isn't that what we all want is a better life for our children and grandchildren?
+Education has proven time and time again that it is the best way to lift people out of poverty and to a better life.
+Isn't that what we all want is a better life for our children and grandchildren?

-By supporting universal Pre-K across the state and the fundamental basic needs of students in the classroom we can ensure teachers have what they need to help our children live up to their full potential so that they can grow up to lead happy and productive lives.
+By supporting universal Pre-K across the state and the fundamental basic needs of students in the classroom and on-line, we can ensure teachers have what they need to help our children live up to their full potential so that they can grow up to lead happy and productive lives.

 Arkansas IS the “Natural State” and I want to make sure we remain that in the truest sense of the word when it comes to the environment.